udaygirish/Advanced_lane_finding_udacity/README.md

     2. Point Detection Based
         * Point Based methods usually adopt RCNN framework and detect lanes by detecting a series of keypoints.
     3. Curve Based methods
-       * Tries to model the lane lines as hollistic curves as polynomial curves.
+       * Tries to model the lane lines as hollistic curves such as polynomial curves.

 The below results are obtained from a [Open source implementation](https://github.com/voldemortX/pytorch-auto-drive) using Baseline config of a Real Time semantic segmentation implementation named ERF Net (A point based network- [Paper](https://sh-tsang.medium.com/reading-erfnet-efficient-residual-factorized-convnet-for-real-time-semantic-segmentation-4dd85991647e)).